wildonion/gem/src/contexts/bot/discord/README.md

 * configured with 10 shards by default also we're using redis to manage the shared state data between clusters.

+* remember to fill the `OPENAI_KEY` and `DISCORD_TOKEN` variables with your credentials inside the `.env` file.

+* with [this link](https://discord.com/api/oauth2/authorize?client_id=1092048595605270589&permissions=277025475584&scope=bot%20applications.commands) we can add the conse bot to discord servers.

 > get token from [here](https://discord.com/developers/applications/1092048595605270589/bot)